K-tang-mkv/K-tang-mkv.github.io/_posts/2023-8-25-pytorch JIT and torchscript.md

 ### JIT Trace
 torch.jit.trace take a data instance and your trained eager module as input.
 The tracer runs the supplied module and records the tensor operations performed.
 This recording is turned into a TorchScript module.

+jit.trace way doesn't support any control flow like if else and loop.
+If there is any control flow in the module, the jit.trace way will ignore the control flow and treat the vlaue as constant.

 ### JIT Script
 torch.jit.script allows you to write your code directly into TorchScript.
 It's more verbose but it more versatile and with a little tweaking can support the majority of the PyTorch models.